Trinity

 Distinction

 The persons are not interchangeable, but can be distinguished by their order[1], relations of origin[2], and personal properties[3].
-These ontological distinctions are revealed to us primarily in the roles assumed by the persons in the economy of creation and redemption.
+These ontological distinctions are revealed to us primarily in the roles assumed by the persons in the economy of creation and redemption and in the way God’s inseparable operations are appropriated to individual persons.

 Order (taxis)